Advice-Teenagers-Sex: Ask Dr. J. Archives

 boys she thinks it is appropriate for her to have sex with.
 Validate her feelings and try

+to use as many opportunities as you can to give guidance.
 Even if she were not having sex, it is important for you to meet the boyfriend she hasn't

 told you about.
 Invite him to your home and make sure he is welcome to spend time there.